Ethical review is given with the aim of guiding research so that it can be conducted with the maximum benefit and the minimum risk of harm.

 Research Ethics Committees

-The School has three Research Ethics Committees who review and oversee the ethical aspects of research projects, in particular reviewing applications for new projects and amendments to existing studies.
+The School has five Research Ethics Committees who review and oversee the ethical aspects of research projects, in particular reviewing applications for new projects and amendments to existing studies.
 These are:

 - Interventions Research Ethics Committee

 - Commercialisation and Rapid Response (CaRR) Ethics Committee